Brazilian prosecutors ask BNY Mellon unit to return $2.5 billion to local fund

 “We believe the federal prosecutors’ accusations repeat unfounded accusations in those lawsuits,” the Brazilian unit of BNY Mellon said in a statement.

-“Federal prosecutors suggest fiduciary managers are responsible for investment decisions, which is not true,” the statement added.
+“Federal prosecutors suggest fiduciary administrators are responsible for investment decisions, which is not true,” the statement added.

 Reporting by Iuri Dantas and Carolina Mandl; Editing by Bill Trott and Lisa Shumaker